Data Curation from Privacy-Aware Agents: The Competitive Protocol

 \subsection{Existence}

-In the previous sub-section we addressed the uniqueness of the competitive protocol, assuming that truthfulness is an equilibrium.
+In the previous sub-section we addressed the equilibrium uniqueness of the competitive protocol, assuming that truthfulness is indeed an equilibrium.
 Now, we approach the conditions in which truthfulness is indeed an equilibrium in this protocol.
-We start with a technical Lemma which implies that when the agents in the competitive protocol are truthful, then any agent $i$ who deviates prefers to play a zero-information strategy over any $s_i\neq s^t \in S_i$.
+We start with a technical Lemma which implies that when the agents in the competitive protocol are truthful, then their best reply is either staying truthful or deviating to a zero information strategy.

 \begin{lemma} \end{lemma}